katia317/CSO/README.md

 ## Service Authorization
 A written document between you and an independently hired PSW outlining the terms of the services to be provided including the effective date, the rate of payment, the maximum units of service to be provided each month and the maximum monthly charge.
 Service Authorizations must be updated if there is a change in service and copies of the revised Service Authorization must be sent to the Fiscal/Employer Agent (F/EA).
 If you pay for Self-Direction Assistance (SDA) services, your SDA assist you or do this for you.
 If you do not use SDA services, you must do this yourself.
 F/EA, ACCES$, can help to support you if you have questions.

+## T

+## Temporary or Long-Term Intensive Staffing (53D or 53R)
+Temporary or Long-Term Intensive Staffing provides funding for Adult Waiver individuals with additional staffing to provide temporary or long-term intensive supports for individuals receiving CILA or Community Day Service (CDS) who have a time-limited immediate or long-term need for intensive staffing.
+The staffing ratio for this service is provided on an individual (1:1) basis and the amount of support awarded is specified on the rate determination form.
+The individual requests the temporary or long-term option when applying for the service.
+This service requires prior approval.